-I’m having a renaissance, a rebirth of sorts of my business – and this new chapter is not going to involve Whole30.
-In today’s episode, I’m talking about why I quit Whole30.
-Spoiler alert: it’s not fixing your relationship with food, it’s making it worse. {PS – see below for the episode transcription!}
+2018: In today’s episode, I’m talking about why I quit Whole30.
+Spoiler alert: it’s not fixing your relationship with food, it’s making it worse.

 Here are a few of the bones I have to pick with the way *most* people are using Whole30 now: why I quit Whole30.